Teen Vogue editor resigns after fury over racist tweets - The Boston Globe

 “I wish the talented team at Teen Vogue the absolute best moving forward,” she said.

 McCammond, 27, established herself as a prominent political reporter last year.
-She covered President Joe Biden’s campaign for Axios and was a contributor to MSNBC and NBC.
+She covered President Biden’s campaign for Axios and was a contributor to MSNBC and NBC.
 In 2019, she was named the emerging journalist of the year by the National Association of Black Journalists.
+She would have been the third Black woman to serve as Teen Vogue’s top editor, after Lindsay Peoples Wagner and Elaine Welteroth.

 Advertisement

+The scrutiny of her tweets has come at a time of heightened concern about violence and harassment directed against Asian Americans.
+On Wednesday, after eight people were killed in shootings in Atlanta, including six women of Asian descent, Condé Nast’s chief executive, Roger Lynch, sent a memo to the company’s staff that said 1 in 10 of its employees identified as Asian.

+“Our teams, our families and our friends have all been affected by the rise in hate crimes toward Asian people and it’s unacceptable,” Lynch wrote in the memo, which was reviewed by The Times.

-McCammond had been vetted before Condé Nast hired her, and top executives including Anna Wintour, the chief content officer and the global editorial director of Vogue, were aware of the decade-old racist tweets, Duncan said in his note on Thursday.
+McCammond had been vetted before Condé Nast hired her, and top executives including Lynch and Anna Wintour, the chief content officer and the global editorial director of Vogue, were aware of the decade-old racist tweets, Duncan said in his note on Thursday, and McCammond acknowledged them in interviews with the company.

+Wintour discussed the tweets with leaders of color at Condé Nast before the job was offered, according to a company executive who spoke on the condition of anonymity to discuss a personnel issue.
+McCammond struck Condé Nast leaders as an impressive candidate, the executive said, and they felt her 2019 apology showed that she had learned from her mistakes.

+Although the company was aware of the racist tweets, it did not know about the homophobic tweets or a photo, also from 2011, that was recently published by a right-wing website showing her in Native American costume at a Halloween party, the executive said.
+The vetting process did not turn up the additional material because it had been deleted, the executive added.